Inflectra/rapise-documentation/docs/Guide/jscript_language_reference.md

 Switching to NodeJS is safe in most of the cases - older tests should just work on new JS runtime without any noticeable differences.

 The engine is defined in two places:

 1. In the [Test Settings](settings_dialog.md#execution) (one of **Default**, **Node**, **WScript**).
 Where **Default** means use engine defined in the [Global Options](options_dialog.md#execution).
 2. In [Global Options](options_dialog.md#execution) (one of **Default**, **Node**, **WScript**).
 Where **Default** means **WScript**, but in the future it will be **Node**.

 #### Features

 1. NodeJS v14 contains most of latest features of JavaScript including [EcmaScript2015 (ES6) and beyond](https://nodejs.org/en/docs/es6/).
 You may see more detailed list of features [here](https://node.green/).
-2. The language reference covers EcmaScript v2 supported by default JScript Engine.
-It is missing majority of latest features, properties and methods.
-For example, there is no `Array.join` or `String.trim`.
-You may find the most complete and up to date language reference at [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).
+2. You may find the most complete and up to date language reference at [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).
 3. You may use most of available [npm](https://www.npm.org/) packages in your test scripts.
 You may include `node_modules` folders in the root of your testing framework (i.e. `%WORKDIR%\node_modules`).

 #### Limitations